Cloud modernization strategies - Lift-and-shift migration versus temporary burst to cloud

 Learn about cloud modernization strategies.

 Organizations employ two complementary strategies for hybrid cloud adoption: workload migration and cloud bursting.
 While traditional migration involves the permanent relocation of applications and datasets to the cloud for modernization, cloud bursting dynamically extends a private data center into a public cloud.
-This provides temporary, on-demand compute to handle demand spikes, scaling back down as capacity needs subside.
+This provides temporary, on-demand compute to handle demand spikes, scaling down as capacity needs subside.

-These two strategies co-exist.
+These two strategies coexist.
 Migration is a long-term approach for modernizing to cloud-native workloads, whereas bursting provides immediate compute elasticity for workloads that are retained on-premises, bypassing physical hardware procurement cycles.

-To enable native cloud-bursting capability, Cloudera is introducing Cloudera Hybrid Environments.
+To enable native cloud bursting capability, Cloudera is introducing Cloudera Hybrid Environments.
 This new architecture is designed to provide cloud agility while leveraging existing infrastructure.
 It facilitates dynamic workload movement—as distinct from planned migration—by natively discovering and accessing datasets on-premises, all while strictly adhering to established on-premises security and governance protocols.

 Latency Tolerance High tolerance for latency.
 Performance depends heavily on the network connection to the on-premises data center.
 Low tolerance for latency.
 Data must be accessible quickly by cloud applications (since the data is local to the cloud environment).